John Coleman (outfielder/pitcher): Later MLB career

 Early the following season, Coleman split his time as a pitcher and outfielder, as the Quakers had another pitcher, Charlie Ferguson.
 Coleman started suffering from arm problems, possibly from overuse, and his 1883 season would comprise the majority of innings pitched in his MLB career.
 In 1884, he started the season 5–15 before the Quakers released him in August.
 Later that month, Coleman signed with the Philadelphia Athletics of the American Association.
 He mostly played in the outfield for the Athletics, fielding poorly, and went 0–2 as a pitcher.
 At the plate, he had an overall batting average of .230 for the season.

 In 1885, Coleman, playing mostly as an outfielder, appeared in 96 games.
 He batted a career-high .299 and finished eighth in the league in batting average.
 His fielding also improved.
 He went 2–2 as a pitcher.

 By 1886, Coleman was a full-time outfielder.
 He played mostly for the Athletics before joining the American Association's Pittsburgh Alleghenys late in the season.
 The Alleghenys were the team later known as the Pittsburgh Pirates.
 Coleman batted .254 that year.

 The Alleghenys moved to the National League in 1887.
 Coleman batted .293.

 In 1888, Coleman's batting average fell to .231.

 Coleman was out of professional baseball in early 1889.
 He rejoined the Philadelphia Athletics in May.
 Returning to the pitcher's mound, he went 3–2 before the Athletics released him in September.

 Coleman started the 1890 season with the Toronto Canucks of the minor league International Association.
 Playing as an outfielder and pitcher, he batted .280 and had an 11–3 record in 49 games played.
 Coleman then rejoined the Pittsburgh Alleghenys.
 He played three games for the Alleghenys and went 0–2.
 That was his last season in the major leagues.

 Coleman finished his MLB career with a .257 batting average, 7 home runs, 279 runs batted in, a 23–72 win–loss record, a 4.68 ERA, and 224 strikeouts.

 Later life

 Coleman played baseball for various minor league teams in 1891, 1892, 1893, and 1897.
 Most of his time was spent as an outfielder, pitcher, and first baseman.
 In 1893, as a pitcher for the Pennsylvania State League's York White Roses, Coleman played 37 games and had 332.2 innings pitched, a 23–12 record, a 2.57 ERA, 37 strikeouts, and a .285 batting average.
 The 23 wins were his career-high in professional baseball.

-In 1922, Coleman died after getting hit by a car.
+In 1922, Coleman died after being hit by a motorist.
 In 2007, the Philadelphia Phillies became the first sports team of any kind to reach 10,000 losses.